Dr Rinat Khusainov

 I received my primary university degree in Computer Engineering from South Ural State University, Russia, in 1997 and my MSc and PhD degrees in Computer Science from University College Dublin, Ireland, in 1998 and 2004.

-My current research is related to developing ICT-based solutions for assisted living and digital wellbeing, also known as welfare technologies or ambient assisted living (AAL).
+My current research is related to developing ICT-based solutions for assisted living and wellbeing, also known as wellbeing technologies or Ambient Assisted Living (AAL).

 My other interests include